Scott-Morgan-Foundation/planning_and_integration/models/cleanup/readme.md

-# Tools to clean up (remove UNREGISTERED from diagrams)
+# Tools to clean up diagrams (remove UNREGISTERED from background)

 ## What you need